Prosper-FRC/template-talon_standard/README.md

 The second type of sensor, gyroscope:

 This will not be a very in-depth explanation as more will be covered in 'level-2-drive'.
-Also, read the documentation yourself jeez.

 A gyroscope is a sensor that helps determine the robot's orientation/position in real-time.
 It is really helpful and is needed on all robots.